Kylix: Purpose

-Kylikes are most famous for their association with symposiums and wine, where the set of kylikes could match the kraters, which are the mixing vessels for diluting wine.
+Kylix are most famous for their association with symposiums and wine, where the set of kylix could match the kraters, which are the mixing vessels for diluting wine.
 These symposiums included various vessels for the preparation and drinking of wine and often were adorned with images of Dionysus and his worshippers.
 However, the images in the tondo contained a variety of themes meant to surprise and amuse the party guest.

 One such theme is that of sailing, often adorning mixing vessels in the late 6th century, ships and other maritime scenes were popular, as there were comparisons made between symposiums and sailing in literature of the time.
 Other themes would include humorous designs, including on the base of the cup, such as the male genitals on the Bomford cup, a late 6th century kylix.

 At symposiums the process of mixing the wine was completed by a master of ceremonies then passed around by a young male slave.
 The mixing of the wine and small drinking vessels are believed to possibly be an effort to allow a guest to enjoy his wine, but also avoid a drunken scandal, by encouraging moderation and lowering alcohol content.
 Thus the shape of the kylix may have been an ideal shape for not only displaying art, but also for the reclined positions that men would sit or lay in while drinking at symposiums.
 The short broad shape allowed for reclined drinking with minimal risk of spilling.
 The handles allowed the guests to play kottabos, where a guest would put their right index finger into one of the handles and attempt to fling the last of their wine into a target, often a container on a pedestal or floating in a pool, in order to win a prize.